Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Results

 \section{Results}

 \textbf{Experimental setup.} We trained all 19 valid AU-EU model combinations on LIDC and Chaksu data.
-Predictions from the models (\cref{fig:qual_grid_id_lidc_exp}) are combined into uncertainty maps (\cref{fig:qual_grid_unc_id}) which we evaluate on the downstream tasks (OODD, AMB, CAL).
-CAL and AMB were evaluated on both ID and OOD data splits.
+Predictions from the models (\cref{fig:pred_grid_id_npc}) are combined into uncertainty maps (\cref{fig:unc_grid_id_npc}) which we evaluate on the downstream tasks (OODD, AMB, CAL).
 OODD experiments use border-normalization as an aggregation strategy.
-Experiments were repeated 5 times with different seeds for Chaksu to estimate confidence intervals.
+Experiments were repeated 5 times with different seeds (mean values are shown in \cref{fig:scatter_grid_combined} and \cref{tab:ranking_tables}).
+For datasets with multiple augmented OOD test sets (LIDC and NPC), we evaluated each augmentation separately and report the mean across augmentation types.